kai-tub/sphinx_cli_recorder/docs/00_quickstart.md

 ```

 Showcasing an example output of a specific command is especially helpful for tools similar to  [rich](rich:introduction) that provide fantastic formatting/highlighting options for the command line.
-The directive can automatically generate a nice-looking and always up-to-date help page for a CLI tool in development.
+The directive can automatically generate a nice-looking and up-to-date help page for a CLI tool in development.

 :::::{tab-set}
 ::::{tab-item} reST